RV Air Conditioner Basics: Your Top Questions Answered

 The Top Questions About RV Air Conditioners

-Let’s explore these common questions to learn about AC units and how to responsibly cool your RV.
+Are you still wondering, “How do RV air conditioners work?”
+We have some additional answers.
+Let’s explore these common questions to learn about AC units and how to cool your RV responsibly.

 How Many Amps Does an RV Air Conditioner Use?

-Here’s a quick breakdown of average AC amp draw relative to unit size in British thermal units (BTUs):
+Here’s a quick breakdown of the average A/C amp draw relative to unit size in British thermal units (BTUs):

 AC CapacityRunning Amps